StudioGIB/Mill_Table/README.md

 As we're mostly self-sustained, in order to keep our research free and running, we're on [Patreon](https://www.patreon.com/StudioGIB) too, where you can support us with your contribute.

+# Ethos
+The idea behind open sourced furniture is that anyone could take the "recipe" and build it locally.
+It cutting down the costs of transport, packaging and delivery, reducing considerably the carbon footprint of the process.
+In addition to ecological reasons, to build locally means redirecting work toward local craftsmans, thus an healtier economy.
+Choice of wood:
+Plywood (birch) is already a pretty good material, ecologically-wise, but we suggest buying FSC plywood (sourced on sustainably managed forests).

 # Roadmap
-V.0.6 - February 2022 - Build a prototype, write the assembly manual
+V.0.6 - MArch 2022 - Build a prototype, write the assembly manual

 V.0.7 - March 2022 -  refine the joints - publish first frameless fork